 Avi Federgreen – Filmmaker

-More successes for Federgreen as producer include the Shaftesbury TV series Good Dog, written and directed by Ken Finkelman (The Newsroom), starring Finkelman and Lauren Lee Smith (Lie With Me); documentary As Slow as Possible (directed by Scott Smith), an official selection of HotDocs 2008; and the music videos Giving Thanks (Tamara Podemski), and Tough as a Pickup Truck (Jim Witter).
+More successes for Federgreen as producer include the Shaftesbury TV series Good Dog, written and directed by Ken Finkelman; and the documentary As Slow as Possible, directed by Scott Smith, an official selection of HotDocs 2008.

 Federgreen’s co-production credits are impressive and varied.
-The feature film One Week, written and directed by Michael McGowan and starring Joshua Jackson, was named Best Canadian Film in the 2008 Calgary and Edmonton film fests, and was an official gala screening at TIFF that year.
-The filmsurpassed the $1.2 million Canadian box office mark, was the #1 rental on iTunes, and finished in the top 10 in DVD sales in Canada during its first week of release.
-High Life, directed by Gary Yates, starring Timothy Olyphant, Rossif Sutherland, and Joe Anderson, premiered at the Berlin Film Festival and was featured at TIFF 2009.
-Leslie, My Name Is Evil, directed by Reginald Harkema, produced by New Real Films and starring Kristen Hager and Gregory Smith, also screened at TIFF 2009, and lastly the nationally acclaimed TV mini-series It’s Me…Gerald, (Showcase).
+They include I’m Yours produced with Jennifer Jonas and Mallary Davenport of New Real Films, directed by Leonard Farlinger, the feature film One Week, written and directed by Michael McGowan, was named Best Canadian Film in the 2008 Calgary and Edmonton film fests, and was an official gala screening at TIFF that year.
+The film surpassed the $1.2 million Canadian box office mark, was the #1 rental on iTunes, and finished in the top 10 in DVD sales in Canada during its first week of release.
+High Life, produced by Triptych Media and directed by Gary Yates, premiered at the Berlin Film Festival and was featured at TIFF 2009.
+Leslie, My Name Is Evil, directed by Reginald Harkema, produced by New Real Films also screened at TIFF 2009, and lastly the nationally acclaimed TV mini-series It’s Me…Gerald, (Showcase).